kbug819/relational_rails/README.md

-## Relational Rails - Disaster Shelters and Residnets
+## Relational Rails - Disaster Shelters and Residents

 ### Project Summary
 This project looks at the relationship between a parent (Disaster Shelter) and it's children (Residents)